 Dual-line Plumbing Added September 2011

-April 2015: Needing to change yet another brake slave cylinder on the roadster, I was pondering the E-clips.
-Some years ago I made the tool below which made fitting them pretty easy, but on the previous roadster slave the nut wouldn't turn on the pipe, so I had to remove the bleed nipple and unscrew the slave from the pipe.
-Still couldn't free the nut, so to fit the new slave I had to reverse the process, which meant I couldn't use my tool, and it was the usual cussing fiddle to fit.
+April 2015: Needing to change yet another wheel cylinder on the roadster, I was pondering the E-clips.
+Some years ago I made the tool below which made fitting them pretty easy, but on the previous roadster wheel cylinder the nut wouldn't turn on the pipe, so I had to remove the bleed nipple and unscrew the wheel cylinder from the pipe.
+Still couldn't free the nut, so to fit the new wheel cylinder I had to reverse the process, which meant I couldn't use my tool, and it was the usual cussing fiddle to fit.

 Prior to discovering the circlip plier trick I saw a feature in the MGOC magazine describing a tool to fit them, but at £15 I thought they were a bit pricey for all it seemed to be.
 I subsequently found a similar tool to a slightly different design at almost half the price of the MGOC item (since vanished), but by this time was intrigued enough to see if I could make one, even though fitting these clips isn't an every-day occurrence.
 After some thought and rooting around my stock of nuts bolts, washers and plumbing bits I assembled this tool which makes fitting the clips a doddle in seconds.
 See here for how I did it.